-- 14. Coaches should be aware of other CMBA, Baseball Manitoba, and Baseball Canada rules and bylaws. - 15.
+- 19. Coaches should be aware of other CMBA, Baseball Manitoba, and Baseball Canada rules and bylaws. - 20.
 All postponed games should be scheduled (ideally played) within 1 week of the postponement.

-Carillon Community League Mosquito Rules
+Carillon Community League Modified Walk Rules

 - Once the batter has received 4 balls in the count he/she will attempt to hit the ball off a batting tee.
 (Many players/parents will think they are too advanced to hit off a tee.
 That may be the case, but unfortunately there are not many strikes thrown at the mosquito level.
 The tee rule adds swings for the batter, defensive plays to be made, and overall excitement to the game) It is important for coaches to reinforce swinging to their players, so they do not get in the habit of waiting for the tee. - 2.
 The batting tee will be placed in front of home plate by the coach of the pitching team.
-Once the ball is hit, the coach (of the pitching team) as unobtrusive as possible, will remove the tee and place it by the fence near the on-deck circle.

-TEE PLACEMENT- Most Tees are made incorrectly, with the ball in the middle of the plate.
+Once the ball is hit, the coach (of the pitching team) as unobtrusive as possible, will remove the tee and place it by the fence near the on-deck circle. - TEE PLACEMENT- Most Tees are made incorrectly, with the ball in the middle of the plate.
 The ball should be placed on the front of homeplate, so the batters are hitting the ball out in front of the plate.

 - 3. The batter will be provided with three attempts to hit a fair ball off the tee.
 A fair ball will consist of the following expectations: - a.
 The ball travels at least 10 feet. (umpires discretion.
 If he/she feels it is not 10 feet they will yell foul ball). - b.
 The hit is what would be considered a fair ball in a regular hitting situation (stays between the foul lines). - 4.
 If not one of the batters three attempts is considered fair, as explained in rule 3, he/she will be called out after the third attempt.
 An attempt is considered any swing at the ball on the tee.
 Ex.
 Swing and a miss is an attempt, swing and hit the tee only is an attempt. - 5.
 The pitcher is allowed to stand behind the mound (10 feet should suffice) during the Tee hitting, but can not come closer to home plate.
 This rule is to provide safety for the pitcher in the event that it is a powerful hitter at the plate. - 6.
 The home team provides a batting tee, although it is a good idea for both teams to have one in the case of the original tee breaking. - 7.
-The Carillon Mosquito Jamboree will be held on June 12th in Beausejour.
-All teams are expected to attend, but if it is not possible the team must inform the league 2 weeks in advance of the tourney. - 8.
-Carillon will be offering a Friday games, for teams interested in provincial playdowns, starting on May 12th.
-If an association would like to host a mini-tourney the league is willing to help organize.
-Teams are encouraged to play exhibition games and enter tournaments as well (see baseball mb website).
+This rule was developed and implemented in the Carillon Region in 2008 and has shown many developmental benefits for our players.
+Many other regions in Manitoba and across the country have seen the benefits and implemented into their Association rules.